-The Community Earth System Model (CESM, Hurrell et al. (2013)) is a state-of-the-art climate model consisting of atmosphere, land, ocean, and sea ice components which exchanges information and fluxes from each component via a coupler.
-Formerly known as the Community Climate System Model (CCSM), CESM is developed at the National Center for Atmo-

-20 spheric Research (NCAR) in a collaboration between researchers and students from universities, national laboratories, and other institutions.
+The Community Earth System Model (CESM; Hurrell et al., 2013) is a state-of-the-art climate model consisting of atmosphere, land, ocean, and sea-ice components which exchanges information and fluxes from each component via a coupler.
+Formerly known as the Community Climate System Model (CCSM), CESM is developed at the National Center for Atmospheric Research (NCAR) in a collaboration between researchers and students from universities, national laboratories, and other institutions.
 The CESM and CCSM have been used to study the climate of the past, ranging from paleoclimate epochs to the recent past, and to make projections of possible future climate change.

 The first version of the CCSM was released in 1996 (Boville and Gent, 1998).
-In the last twenty years there have been five official versions of NCAR's climate model, with the last two known as CCSM4 (Gent et al., 2011) and CESM1 (Hurrell et al., 2013), both of which produced simulations for the Coupled Model Intercomparison Projects fifth phase (CMIP5, Taylor et al. (2012)).
-Each successive CCSM/CESM release represents a climate model where most (if not all) of the component models

-5 have upgraded versions from their predecessor.
+In the last 20 years, there have been five official versions of NCAR's climate model, with the last two known as CCSM4 (Gent et al., 2011) and CESM1 (Hurrell et al., 2013), both of which produced simulations for the fifth phase of the Coupled Model Intercomparison Project (CMIP5; Taylor et al., 2012).
+Each successive CCSM/CESM release represents a climate model where most (if not all) of the component models have upgraded versions from their predecessor.

-With each successive upgrade to a climate model, the changes made in each component model contributes to the change in the climate simulation from the previous version.
-This paper will focus on changes to the climate simulation in the CESM model, but where only one component model is modified with upgraded physics.
-Here we will focus on the atmosphere component, known as the Community Atmosphere Model (CAM).
-CAM has evolved greatly over the past generations of CCSM and CESM
+With each successive upgrade to a climate model, the changes made in each component model contribute to the change in the climate simulation from the previous version.
+This paper will focus on changes to the climate simulation in the CESM model but where only one component model is modified with upgraded physics.
+Here, we will focus on the atmosphere component known as the Community Atmosphere Model (CAM).
+CAM has evolved greatly over the past generations of CCSM and CESM in terms of the physical parameterizations and dynamical cores employed.
+CCSM4 used CAM4 (Neale et al., 2013), which was known for its improved representation of El Niño-Southern Oscillation (ENSO) and relatively improved representation of the Madden-Julian Oscillation (MJO).
+CESM1 used CAM5 (Neale et al., 2010), which is notable for its improved representation of low clouds as well as the first version of CAM to include a microphysics and aerosol model sophisticated enough to be able to simulate cloud-aerosol interactions with reasonable physical fidelity.